 The City, along with the Cities of Burbank and La Canada Flintridge, established a joint power agreement on December 14, 1999, named the Verdugo Consortium (the Consortium) for the purpose of receiving a Workforce Innovation and Opportunity Act (WIOA) allocation and administering the WIOA program as a single participation jurisdiction.
-This agreement designates an approved entity which consists of one elected official from each of the three cities, to ratify appointments for members of the Verdugo Workforce Development Board.
-The City, as the Consortium's lead entity, has assumed the overall responsibility for ensuring that the Consortium is compliant with all WIOA program requirements, including the receipt, disbursement, accounting for all WIOA program, and matching funds.
+This agreement designates an approved entity which consists of one elected official from each of the three cities, to ratify appointments for members of the Verdugo Workforce Development Board (VWDB).
+The City, as the Consortium's designated administrative entity, has assumed the overall responsibility for ensuring that the Consortium is compliant with all of VWDB's grant funded program requirements, including the receipt, disbursement, accounting for all grant funded programs, and matching funds, including WIOA.